March 23, 2017 - Yonder

 Don’t Fret the Scam

-If you do fall victim to one of these scams, report the crime to the local authorities immediately.
+If you do fall victim to one of these common scams, report the crime to the local authorities immediately.
 You may not recover your money, but your report may help prevent someone else to falling victim to one of these scams.
 If you experience theft of personal belongings, travel insurance could help.
 Most policies include benefits that reimburse you for the cost of the stolen item or will replace the item itself.